mozilla/fxa/features/FxA-108-update-deps/README.md

 ## Problem Summary

+It's hard for us to respond to security issues in our dependencies in a timely manner.

 This feature milestone deals with the following problems:

 * Problem 1: Outdated node modules in FxA code repositories.
 * Problem 2: Outdated version of node.js.
 * Problem 3: Late response to security issues reported by NSP (Node Security Project).
 * Problem 4: Some repositories are not covered by the NSP scanner.

 ****